BashTux1/arch-auto-install/README.md

 Attribution: https://github.com/exah-io/minimal-arch-linux

+These scripts has been modified to meet my needs.
+Take care to read through the scripts if you intend to make use of them.

 ## Install script (install.sh)

-This script has been modified to meet my needs.
-It is geared to host an Arch install in VM.
 See [Requirements](https://github.com/BashTux1/arch-auto-install/blob/master/README.md#requirements).

 Packages installed via **Pacstrap** in this script: